 In these studies, love is defined as a joyful, visceral connection to another person, whether married, dating, or in the first few moments of falling in love.
 Human beings are social creatures, and seek out loving relationships for companionship and connectivity.

-The sense of partnership and belonging brings great emotional joy, but most surprising are the tangible, physical effects of love.
+The sense of partnership and belonging brings many benefits such as great emotional joy, but most surprising are the tangible, physical effects of love.

 Research has shown that love can help people live longer and with less stress, have stronger immune systems, lower blood pressure, and a lower risk of dementia and depression.
 Married men and women have been proven to be healthier, live longer, drink less, and visit the doctor less than unmarried people.

 Some medical findings demonstrate that physical wounds disappear faster in people who have supportive discussions with a partner during the healing process.
 And of courses, there is the exultant glow of a person in love.
 Happy, positive people look better and feel better from day to day, and as they age.

 Many studies about love refer to married men and women, but long term love without the license is still good for health.
 Unhappily married couples have higher blood pressures than both married and unmarried people.
 In some cases, partners may be better off (and healthier) alone.

 Why exactly does love have these healthful side effects?
 The reasons range from emotional to logical to scientific.
 Logically, loving partners and spouses are more likely to encourage healthy habits in their significant other, such as preventative care, having health insurance, exercising, and flossing.

 Scientifically speaking, the brain’s dopamine reward system that enacts feelings of pleasure is triggered by love.
 Contact with a loved one also triggers a physical response by releasing the hormone oxytocin, in turn lowering stress, reducing blood pressure, improving mood, and increasing tolerance for pain.